 Rarely have we ever tested a car that looks quite so much like a motor show concept.
 Not everyone will like the look of this Honda e, but there's certainly nothing like it on the road.
 It's certainly small - just 3.9-metres in length - and quite tall too, the roofline 100mm higher than a rival MINI Electric Hatch.
 It's a clean sheet design with virtually nothing - visually or in terms of engineering - shared with the brand's only fractionally larger Jazz Hybrid, which is impressive.
 There's brand DNA here, but the character and style of what a small Honda should be has been re-imagined for the 21st century.
 And so much about it will be fascinating if you find a different approach to be also an intriguing one.
 At the wheel, there's lots of showroom wow factor, though we're not too keen on the incongruous light wood trim.
 Two 12-inch screens sit at the centre of the dash and it's possible to 'swap' displays between them - so, for instance, you might want to pass the sat nav over to the front passenger to type in an address, say.
 You can even hook up a games console to the HDMI input port.
 Or select wallpaper or aquarium screen backgrounds to sooth your mood.
 The main interior talking point though, will probably be the corner monitors that take the place of exterior door mirrors, a design idea we first saw on a much bigger EV, the Audi e-tron.
 Here, the concept actually works a little better - the mirror displays are a little better sited.
 And on the 'Advance' variant, aother little screen takes the place of the rear view mirror, though you can flip it back to a conventional mirror surface if you wish.
 Predictably, there's not much room in the back and the boot is just 171-litres in size.

-Once the government's £2,500 plug-in Car Grant is taken into account, prices start from £28,560 for the base 136PS model - or from £30,160 for the better-equipped 154PS 'Advance'-specced variant.
-Most will buy in finance - think £299 a month for base trim and £349 a month for the 'Advance' model.
+Prices start from around £34,500 for the base 136PS model - or from around £37,000 for the better-equipped 154PS 'Advance'-specced variant.
 The base version includes most of the stuff you'd want: 16-inch alloy wheels, climate control, all-round parking sensors, a rear view camera, keyless entry, an alarm, ambient lighting, front heated seats and that clever Side Camera Mirror System.
 Infotainment is provided by two 12.3-inch Dual Touchscreens featuring Honda CONNECT with 'HERE' Navigation, Bluetooth, a 6-speaker DAB audio system, 'Android Auto' and 'Apple CarPlay' smartphone-mirroring, app integration and internet browsing.
 To this tally, the 'Advance' model adds an upgraded 8-speaker Premium Audio system with a dedicated hardwire amplifier, a heated windscreen, a heated steering wheel, a Centre Camera System, a 230V electric outlet, the Honda Parking Pilot system to steer you into spaces and the option of larger 17-inch wheels.
 Safety kit on both models runs to a Collision Mitigating Braking System, Lane Keeping Assist, Traffic Sign Recognition, Road Departure Mitigation, Lead Car Departure Notification, Adaptive Cruise Control and an Intelligent Speed Limiter which adapts to the limit signs you pass.
 To this, the 'Advance' variant adds a Blind Spot Monitor and a Cross Traffic Monitor.

 You'll want the WLTP-rated driving range figure possible from the 35.5kWh lithium-ion battery first: it's officially classified at up to 136 miles, regardless of your choice between 136 or 154PS power outputs.
 This car has an AC charging specification of 6.6kW and a DC Charging spec of 100kW.
 As usual with an EV you can set charging times via the centre screen or an app (here called Honda+).
 And by the same means, pre-condition the car so that it's either cool or hot when you get into it.
 Fast charging at 100kW to 80% takes 30 minutes, while a 50kWh charger will complete the same thing in 36 minutes.
 A home charger in your garage will recharge in around four hours.
 Many customers will want to budget ahead for scheduled maintenance with fixed-price scheme called 'Five'.
 It includes five years' worth of maintenance, an extended warranty for this period and roadside assistance breakdown cover should the unexpected happen.
 This can be transferred to a new owner if you sell the car before the service plan has expired.
 Residual values are expected to be significantly better than most other EV small car segment rivals.
 And the three year 90,000 mile warranty is better than the package you get from many competitors too.
 In addition, surface corrosion is covered for three years, exhaust corrosion is covered for five years, chassis corrosion is covered for ten years and structural corrosion for twelve years.